All Episodes

 I'm very impressed.

-A few moments I will sign an executive order taking the first steps to providing millions of Americans with Obamacare relief.
+A few moments, I will sign an executive order taking the first steps to providing millions of Americans with Obamacare relief.

-It directs the Department of Health and Human Services, the Treasury, and the Department of Labor to take action to increase competition, increase choice, and increase access to lower priced, high quality health care options, and they will have so many options.
+It directs the Department of Health and Human Services, the Treasury, and the Department of Labor to take action to increase competition, increase choice, and increase access to lower-priced, high-quality health care options.

-This will cost the United States government virtually nothing.
+This will cost the United States government virtually nothing, and people will have great, great health care.

-All right, twenty-four now till the uh top of the hour, eight hundred nine four one Sean toll for a telephone number.
+All right, 24 now till the top of the hour, 800-941.

 You want to be a part of the program.

-This is the president's biggest step yet to carry out what is a broad directive that he is now using in terms of eliminating and lessening Obamacare regulations and and holdover regulations that are stifling the health insurance industry.
+This is the president's biggest step yet to carry out what is a broad directive that he is now using in terms of eliminating and lessening Obamacare regulations and holdover regulations that are stifling the health insurance industry.

 And in many ways, this is what we've been talking about.